30th Infantry Division (Wehrmacht)

 The 30th Infantry Division (30.
 Infanterie-Division) of the Wehrmacht was created on 1 October 1936 in Lübeck and mobilized on 26 August 1939 for the upcoming invasion of Poland.
 At that time, it consisted of the usual German infantry division elements: three infantry regiments of three battalions each, one three-battalion regiment of light artillery, one battalion of heavy artillery, a panzerjager (anti-tank) battalion, an aufklärungs (reconnaissance) battalion, a signals battalion, a pioneer (engineer) battalion, and divisional supply, medical, and administrative units.

 Just prior to the invasion of Poland, the division was positioned on the left wing of Army Group South under the X Army Corps.
 It was to attack in the general direction of the area in front of Łódź.
 It fought battles in areas of Kalisch, during the Vistula crossing at Warta, also at Kol.
 Balin, Niewiesz and Uniejew.
 During the Battle of Bzura they suffered heavy losses, including 1500 POWs captured by the Poles.
 They had to reject violent counterattacks and attempts to escape by the trapped Polish troops.
 Their commander Major General von Briesen personally led his last held in reserve battalion into battle and was seriously wounded and lost his right forearm.
 The Division, henceforth was referred to as "Briesen Division".
 After the Battle of Bzura was over, the division moved north of Lowicz in pursuit of the defeated enemy.

 On 16 June 1940, the unit conducted a victory parade in Paris.

+The division was then stationed in Normandy until June 1941 where it, and its corps (X corps) went to participate in Operation Barbarossa.